paulrouget/servo-embedding-api/README.md

 This low level API will be initially described with WebIDL, but we don't think this API should be restricted only to JavaScript/DOM consumers.

 This low level API covers only **Servo <-> consumer** communication.
 The above scenarios also require extra powers, like access to the operating system.
 This project doesn't address this problematic as it's an orthogonal problem (we usually refer to app level or operating system access as "Runtime).

+The main goals of this API are:
+- exhaustive.
+We want it to cover enough that it will suffice for most Servo embedders
+- non-blocking
+- minimal impact on Servo's internals
+- minimal impact on standardised components (unlike the current Browser API that re-use the `<iframe>` element)

 **This document is not even a draft.
 Just unsorted notes.**